Swiss voters ponder axing TV licence

 "It's giving people freedom.
 Freedom is when you aren't forced by anyone so there is no coercion of any kind.
 You know what you pay for."

-Other opponents of the license fee argue that the SBC - whose structure was originally modelled on that of the BBC - has become bloated and inefficient.
+Other opponents of the licence fee argue that the SBC - whose structure was originally modelled on that of the BBC - has become bloated and inefficient.

 The three main television channels (German, French, and Italian) each have their own newsrooms, each send foreign correspondents to the world's major capitals.